 Example session 4: 8-10 x 60secs hills, 2min jog recovery

-If you’re a club runner then you’ll likely be more familiar with these type of hills.
-The intensity of the hills is a bit more controlled – still intense, but there’s a definite element of pacing the hills – and the recoveries are slightly shorter.
+If you’re a club runner then you’ll likely be more familiar with these hill workouts.
+In this case, the intensity of the hills are more controlled.
+While they are still intense, there’s a definite element of pacing the hills – and the recoveries are slightly shorter.

 By doing this, we shift the focus to anaerobic endurance and aerobic capacity.

-Whilst, the recoveries are shorter, they are still twice the duration of the hill repeats – so, still long enough to maintain a good intensity during the hills.
+While, the recoveries are shorter, they’re still twice the duration of the hill repeats – so, still long enough to maintain a good intensity during the hills.

 In terms of intensity, I would normally run the 30second hills at near to 800m intensity, and the 60second hills at somewhere between 800 and 1500m intensity.
 However, this really depends on your training experience and level of conditioning.